cyberconnecthq/cyberid/README.md

 TODO
 ```

-## 2. MocaId
+## 2. RealmId

-The `MocaId` contract issues `MocaId` for the mocaverse network.
+The `RealmId` contract issues `RealmId` for the realmverse network.

-A `MocaId` is a **non-transferable** ERC-721 token that represents a unique name like @alice.
+A `RealmId` is a **non-transferable** ERC-721 token that represents a unique name like @alice.
 The mint rule is decided by programmable middleware.
 After minting, users can set/get arbitrary metadata to/from the token to provide a flexible and transparent mechanism for storing and managing associated information.

 ### State Machine